OfftoCollege.com

 By understanding who you are and what you like, you can now explore career opportunities that will be most satisfying to you:

-your first step in finding the right career is to evaluate what you would like to do and what career fits your overall aptitude start with careerkey.org
+your first step in finding the right career is to evaluate what you would like to do and what career fits your overall aptitude careerkey.org

-See what will be required in order to achieve your dream.
-It will summarize collegiate classes that you should take:
+See what will be required in order to achieve your dream:

 • Visit collegeboard.org for in-depth review of collegiate majors.